VALA Events and Activities

 IOP Publishing acknowledges the devastating impact COVID-19 is having worldwide and will do whatever we can to assist researchers, medical professionals and others who are working to address this public health emergency.
 All relevant articles have been made freely available with rights to enable text mining, re-use and secondary analysis.
 Visit https://ioppublishing.org/news/coronavirus-articles-free-to-access-content-from-iop-publishing/

-ProQuest is working hard to create programs that give you additional access to digital resources.
+ProQuest continues to work to provide programs that give you additional access to digital resources as well as help you convert your print collections to electronic.
 Find out more about these programs, as well as access resources from our dedicated website.
 Our priority will continue to be supporting you and your users and we invite you to review our full schedule of training, product and insights webinars.
 Please contact us at firstname.lastname@example.org.

 Yewno offers web-based research solutions powered by Artificial Intelligence.
 By mimicking the way the human mind ingests, processes and associates information, Yewno allows users to perform intuitive research, making unexpected connections between topics.
 Yewno’s knowledge map visually represents these connections, and directs users to millions of scholarly books and articles – many of which are free to read.
 Available via login anywhere you have internet access, Yewno makes an ideal distance-learning tool.
 Visit www.yewno.com